Businesses Bet Big on Benefits of AI

 Related

-It’s still early days and many enterprises have yet to explore uses for these technologies.
-But according to McKinsey’s The State of AI in 2022 — And a Half Decade in Review, adoption has more than doubled since 2017, although the proportion of organizations using AI has plateaued between 50 and 60 percent for the past few years.
+According to McKinsey’s The State of AI in 2022 — And a Half Decade in Review, adoption more than doubled from 2017 to 2022, though the organizations using AI plateaued between 50 and 60 percent for the past few years.
+McKinsey found that’s changing this year: Adoption has jumped to 72%.

 Related

-A June 2022 report by Accenture claimed that only 12% of companies currently using AI are doing so at a maturity level that’s capable of delivering a strong competitive advantage.
+A June 2022 report by Accenture claimed that only 12% of companies using AI are doing so at a maturity level capable of delivering a solid competitive advantage.
 That means the vast majority are barely scratching the surface of what’s possible.
-Some use custom-developed internal AI- and ML-powered tools while others turn to externally-developed solutions.
+Some use custom-developed internal AI- and ML-powered tools, while others turn to externally-developed solutions.

-Ford predicts that AI-powered capabilities will take the form of an everyday utility that companies of all sizes can tap into as needed, almost like they do for water, heating, cooling, and electricity.
+Ford predicts that AI-powered capabilities will be an everyday utility that companies of all sizes can tap into as needed, almost like they do for water, heating, cooling, and electricity.

 Related